 Working knowledge of relational databases.

 After completing this course, students will be able to:

-Describe the basic architecture and concepts of Microsoft SQL Server 2016.
+Describe key capabilities and components of SQL Server 2016.

 Module 1: Introduction to Microsoft SQL Server 2016

 This module introduces SQL Server, the versions of SQL Server, including cloud versions, and how to connect to SQL Server using SQL Server Management Studio.